-- (i) the applicant's addresses for service; or - (ii) if the applicant is a foreign entity: - (A) the applicant's local agent; and - (B) the local agent's addresses for service; and - (d) describe the sorts of goods or services using CDR data that the applicant intends to offer to CDR consumers if they are accredited; and - (e) if the applicant is not a person who was specified in a designation instrument (see paragraph 56AC(2)(b) of the Act)-indicate whether it is or expects to be the data holder of any CDR data that is specified in a designation instrument. - Note 1: For paragraph (c), see rule 1.7 for the meaning of "addresses for service".
-The physical address for service could be a registered office (within the meaning of the Corporations Act 2001). - Note 2: For paragraph (c), changes to the addresses for service must be notified in accordance with paragraph 5.14(c).
+- (1) A person may apply to the Data Recipient Accreditor to be an accredited person. - (2) The application must: - (a) be in the form approved, by the Data Recipient Accreditor, for the purposes of this paragraph (the approved form); and - (aa) indicate the level of accreditation that is sought; and - (b) include any documentation or other information required by the approved form; and - (c) state: - (i) the applicant's addresses for service; or - (ii) if the applicant is a foreign entity: - (A) the applicant's local agent; and - (B) the local agent's addresses for service; and - (d) describe the sorts of goods or services using CDR data that the applicant intends to offer to CDR consumers if they are accredited; and - (e) if the applicant is not a person who was specified in a designation instrument (see paragraph 56AC(2)(b) of the Act)-indicate whether it is or expects to be the data holder of any CDR data that is specified in a designation instrument. - Note 1: For paragraph (c), see rule 1.7 for the meaning of "addresses for service".
+The physical address for service could be a registered office (within the meaning of the Corporations Act 2001). - Note 2: For paragraph (c), changes to the addresses for service must be notified in accordance with paragraph 5.14(1)(c) paragraph 5.14(e).
 Documents may be served on an applicant in accordance with regulation 12 of the Competition and Consumer Regulations 2010 by the Commission, or in accordance with section 28A of the Acts Interpretation Act 1901 and section 9 of the Electronic Transactions Act 1999.